--- JLL stated in a report that Gross Leasing Volume in India grew to 14.7mn sq ft in Q3 of 2020, recording a 138 percent increase Q-on-Q.
+JLL stated in a report that Gross Leasing Volume in India grew to 14.7mn sq ft in Q3 of 2020, recording a 138 percent increase Q-on-Q.

-— Increased mall timings and people thronging high streets, given the oncoming festive season, easing restrictions for F&B outlets, etc, are contributing to best commercial real estate resurgence
+  -- Increased mall timings and people thronging high streets, given the oncoming festive season, easing restrictions for F&B outlets, etc, are contributing to the best commercial real estate resurgence

   -- A Savills report states that Jan-June ’21 saw 41 percent of 2020’s entire investment inflow in the sector.
 The office rental space will see a progressive increase as more and more offices will develop satellite workplaces in tune with hybrid working models.

   -- The real estate sector has been an attractive investment option for MNCs for years now, and this trend is still on an upswing.
 India has been a lucrative option for global brands to make their South Asia presence felt.

-— As predicted by IBEF’s Real Estate Industry Analysis ’20, Indian real estate sector is well on its way to become a $1tn behemoth by 2030.
+  -- As predicted by IBEF’s Real Estate Industry Analysis ’20, the Indian real estate sector is well on its way to becoming a $1tn behemoth by 2030.

   Perhaps the most significant trendsetter that the sector has seen in the recent past is Fractional Investment.
 It is gaining traction in residential as well as commercial aspects of the sector.

   Here are a few salient features of Fractional Investment: